Prom night gives Charlotte kids, teens with life-altering illnesses the chance to shine

 Before the prom began, the kids were pampered by makeup artists and hairstylists -- followed by a walk down the red carpet with volunteers lining the streets as 'paparazzi.'

-While several volunteers came out to make this night perfect, the Sandbox, a non-profit organization, was still responsible for renting the venue space, the limos, the tuxedos and dresses for the event.
+While several volunteers came out to make this night perfect, the Sandbox, a non-profit organization, was still responsible for renting the venue space, the limos, the tuxedos and gowns for the event.

 "We get the money to put on the prom through sponsorships, partnerships, and donations," Campolungo said.